-Due to the COVID 19 Pandemic that has materialized during the fiscal year ended, June 30, 2020, the College is evaluating what effect it will have on its operation with respect to enrollment, revenues, the collectability of receivables including timing concessions, the ability to obtain necessary materials and supplies, to manage and protect the health and safety of students and teachers, including the stability of the support workforce, and the ability to be mobile, access service locations, and continue to provide essential services at an appropriate level, all within the guidelines and mandates of federal, state and local governments and officials.
-At this time, as of the date of this report, the management is unsure of the effect of this circumstance and will be monitoring and evaluating on an ongoing basis to determine the effect of this on its ongoing operations, and the value of its assets and obligations long term.
+Due to the COVID 19 Pandemic that has continued to develop during the fiscal year ended June 30, 2021, the College is evaluating what effect it will have on its operation with respect to revenues and support, the collectability of receivables including timing concessions, the ability to obtain necessary materials and supplies, manage and protect the health and safety, including the stability of its employees and support workforce, and the ability to be mobile, access service locations, and continue to provide essential services at an appropriate level, all within the guidelines and mandates of federal, state and local governments and officials.
+At this time, as of the date of this report, the management will be monitoring and evaluating on an ongoing basis to determine the effect of this on its ongoing operations, and the value of its assets and obligations long term.